 Housing Affordability Challenges

-3. Over 50% of households rely on government benefits, highlighting economic strain.
+- Over 50% of households depend on benefits, underscoring financial strain.

 Community Support Initiatives